RiccardoVaccargiu/Pokedex/README.md

 ##### You need to install the following packages:
 `npm install @material-ui/core @material-ui/icons @material-ui/styles axios`

-In the project directory, you can run:
+In the terminal you can run:

 `npm start`